bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     saved searches, see :ref:`saved-searches`.

 comment_taggers_group
-    The name of the group of users who can tag comment.
+    The name of the group of users who can tag comments.
 Setting this to empty disables comment tagging.

 debug_group
     The name of the group of users who can view the actual SQL query generated when viewing bug lists and reports.
 Do not expose this information to untrusted users.